TheLeftExit/theleftexit/README.md

-I don't plan to use this GitHub account for development anymore - check me out at https://git.theleftexit.net/TheLeftExit instead!
+I don't plan to use this GitHub account for development anymore - check me out at ~~https://git.theleftexit.net/TheLeftExit~~ "to be re-deployed" instead!